 Do Yourself a Favor and Teach Your Dog to Chase Bubbles

 Entertaining a dog doesn’t get much easier than blowing bubbles.
-If you can teach your dog to chase bubbles you’re golden.
+When it comes to keeping your dog busy and active you’re golden if you can teach your dog to chase bubbles.

 I’m not sure how this came about but Laika had an epiphany this month.
 It said that chasing bubbles is the absolute best thing in the world.
 Ever since that day it’s all she wants to do.
 Rather than nudging me towards the door for a walk, or the toy box for a game of indoor fetch it’s all about bubbles.

 I hold out a bottle of bubbles in one hand and our favorite tug toy in the other – she goes for the bubbles every time.

 I’m not sure when her obsession came about, it’s been quite gradual.
 And it’s a complete mystery to me how this doesn’t affect her arthritis at all.
 But I’m going with it.
 My dog loves chasing bubbles, so bubbles she will get.

 Play is such an important part of our daily routine, and having something simple like chasing bubbles to add into the mix is a blessing.

 Repeated play appears to be a major factor in enhancing the relationship between dog and owner, and given that this link seems to be absent in wolves, may have been selected for during domestication. – Science Direct: Why Do Adult Dogs Play

 Chasing Bubbles is One of My Dog’s Favorite Games

 I remember how depressing it was trying to figure out what we could do with her arthritis.
 Really long walks make her limp, outdoor games of fetch make her limp, and worst of all her beloved frisbee made her limp – so it had to be retired.